 Website Navigation for Screen Readers

-Guidance for Hopkins Researchers
+Federal Guidance for Hopkins Researchers

-• Unless you have received a specific agency communication directed at your grant, contract or cooperative agreement and confirmed its validity and interpretation with Office of the General Counsel (OGC), please continue to conduct your work as usual.
+• Unless you have received a specific agency communication directed at your grant, contract or cooperative agreement and confirmed its validity and interpretation with the Office of the General Counsel (OGC), please continue to conduct your work as usual.

 • If you receive any other direct communication about an existing award, contract, or proposal from a federal agency, including a questionnaire or other request for information, please first share the original communication (or a write-up if verbal) by email with either ORA ([email protected]) if you are in the School of Medicine or JHURA ([email protected]) for all other divisions.
 They will provide guidance and coordinate with OGC if necessary.